Civil Rights Act of 1960: Title IV: Extension of Powers of the Civil Rights Commission

-Title V—education of children of members of armed forces
+Title V: Education of Children of Members of Armed Forces

 Title V amended section 6 of Public Law 874 of the Federal Impact Aid.
-As amended, Title V arranged for free education for children of members of the armed forces in the case that they were residing on Federal property wherein local academic institutions were unable to provide such education.
+As amended, Title V arranged for free education for children of members of the Armed Forces in the case that they were residing on Federal property wherein local academic institutions were unable to provide such education.